-The Department of Psychology at Union College offers the Master of Arts degrees in Psychology, Clinical Psychology, and Counseling Psychology.
-Additionally, the Department of Psychology at Union College offers a Master of Arts degree in Psychology that can be completed exclusively online.
+The Department of Psychology and Counseling at Union College offers the Master of Arts degree programs in Clinical Psychology and Clinical Counseling.
+These programs are designed to provide students with an understanding of the scientific principles and theories of psychology and counseling, as well as to develop the skills for the application of both Clinical Psychology and Clinical Counseling effectively within the mental health field.
+Additionally, the Department of Psychology at Union College offers a Master of Arts degree in General Psychology that can be completed exclusively online.